cardillan/mindcode/doc/syntax/SYNTAX-2-EXPRESSIONS.markdown

 # Operators

 Most operators do the expected: `+`, `-`, `*`, `/`, and they respect precedence of operation, meaning we multiply and divide, then add and subtract.
 Add to this operator `\`, which stands for integer division.
 For example:

 ```
 3 / 2; // returns 1.5
 3 \ 2; // returns 1
 ```

 Almost every operator maps directly to Mindustry Logic ones, but several are Mindcode-specific enhancements.
 These enhancements include boolean negation (`!` and `not`) operators, unary minus (`-`), the strict inequality (`!==`) operator, or compound assignment operators.

+Non-alphanumeric operators generally don't require spaces around them -- `a+b` is a valid expression, for example.
+Only the `-` sign needs to be separated by spaces, as `a-b` is an identifier and would be interpreted as variable name instead of an expression.

 The full list of Mindcode operators in the order of precedence is as follows: